 July 28, 2009 5:23 or July 28, 2009 05:23

 Fields configured in an unsupported or invalid format will be created as string data type in ArcGIS Online.

 Change display format of a date field

-You can change how dates are displayed in the table.
+You can change how dates are displayed in the table in ArcGIS Online.
 Tables display with the same formatting configured in pop-ups.
 You can change the display format of a date field by selecting the field alias in the Configure Attributes window of Pop-up Properties.